 In high-temperature applications, SiC often faces extreme thermal disturbances that cause atomic disorder, such as amorphization, defect proliferation, and phase transitions.
 The ability of a general-purpose potential to accurately predict disordered structures directly determines the reliability of its simulation of high-temperature material properties.
 To study the amorphous phase, $NVT$ MD simulations were conducted at 3000~K by quenching the corresponding molten system.
 The quenching rates for AIMD and tabGAP were set to $10^{14}$~K/s, followed by a 300~K $NVT$ simulation after the quenching process.
-During this process different amorphous structures with varying densities were obtained by applying an isotropic 5\% strain (pressure change of approximately $45.5$~GPa).
-As shown in Fig.~\ref{gr}, the peak of the homonuclear C-C bonds appears at 1.58~\r A on the RDF curve of the amorphous structure, which marks a distinct graphitization phenomenon with a phase transition from $sp^{3}$ to $sp^{2}$.
+During this process different amorphous structures with varying densities were obtained by applying an isotropic 5\% strain (pressure change from approximately 45~GPa to $-35$~GPa).
+We compare the tabGAP results to the recent TurboGAP (TGAP)~\cite{hamedani2025sic} and Tersoff/ZBL~\cite{devanathan1998displacement}.
+As shown in Fig.~\ref{fig:am_gr}(b), the peak of the homonuclear C-C bonds appears at 1.58~\r A on the RDF curve of the amorphous structure, which marks a distinct graphitization phenomenon with a phase transition from $sp^{3}$ to $sp^{2}$.
 The first nearest neighbor Si-C bond at 1.87~\r A and the second nearest-neighbor C-C/Si-Si bonds at 3.07~\r A are consistent with recent experimental results~\cite{kimoto2014physical}.
 As the stress transitions from tensile to compressive, the peak positions shift to the left overall, indicating an increase in the density of the amorphous state, whereas the peak heights also increase.
 The second-nearest-neighbor distances (\textit{e.g.}, Si-Si or C-C bonds, approximately 3.08~\r A) widen with tensile stress, which may reflect distortion of the tetrahedral network (similar to a crystal) or different coordination environments (\textit{e.g.}, some Si atoms being surrounded by C atoms).
 In particular, Si-Si bonds with bond lengths $\sim$2.35~\r A form between the first and second nearest neighbors.
 This is because extreme quenching rates can cause local deviations from stoichiometry, forming Si-rich regions whose peaks may overlap in the 2–3~\r A range.